Senegal

 Trade with the EU

-Total trade with the EU amounted to € 4,198 million in 2021.
-The EU is Senegal's most important trading partner, accounting for a share of about 26.3%.
-Over 34% of imports originate from the EU, while about 11% of Senegal's exports go to the European market.
+Total trade with the EU amounted to €3.4 billion in 2023.
+The EU is Senegal's most important trading partner, accounting for a share of 24%.
+32% of imports originate from the EU, whereas (only) about 7% of Senegal's exports go to the EU market.

-Senegal and the EU (2022)
+Senegal and the EU

-Imports from Senegal by product section
+Imports from Senegal by product section (2023, € million)

-Imports from Senegal over time (in € m)
+Imports from Senegal over time (€ million)

-SENEGAL AND THE EU’s GSP
+SENEGAL AND THE EU GSP

 Economic Impact